ccgus/jstalk/README.txt

 JSTalk also includes a bridge which lets you access Apple's Cocoa frameworks from JavaScript.
 This means you have a ton wonderful classes and functions you can use in addition to the standard JavaScript library.

 JSTalk also adds a preprocessor to make using the Cocoa frameworks friendlier.
-Since Cocoa is written in Objective-C, you get a different syntax that what you'd normally encounter in JavaScript for calling methods.
+Since Cocoa is written in Objective-C, you get a different syntax than what you'd normally encounter in JavaScript for calling methods.
 For example, here's some typical Cocoa code for writing a string to a file:

 NSString *someContent = @"Hello World!";
 NSString *path = @"/tmp/foo.txt";